HouQiming/i915ovmfPkg/README.md

+# Archival Notice
+NOTICE: I will be archiving this project On November 1, 2023, Eastern Time.
+I will be closing all issues over the next week or two and redirecting all troubleshooting to the discord.

 ## Repository Activity Notice
 As you may have noticed, I am not very active in development of this anymore.
 While I do not plan to fully step away from this, I will be less likely to respond to issues quickly.
 I welcome the community to come together to work on this.
 I am happy to provide support to anyone who wants to expand this codebase to more generations of intel GPUs or fix any of the various bugs.